DarkKronicle/KronosTextures/README.md

 1. Open up a terminal and navigate to your Minecraft resource folder.
     - `cd PATHTOFILE`
-2. Inside of this folder go to the GitHub page and select _`lone or download`, if you do not have SSH click `Use HTTP`.
+2. Inside of this folder go to the GitHub page and select `clone or download`, if you do not have SSH click `Use HTTP`.
 Copy this link.
 3. Back in terminal run this command:
    - `git clone LINKHERE`
 4. Wait for it to finish and you should have the full resourcepack.
 Later if you want to update you can simply navigate back to it and do: